ascii-boxes/boxes/pages/build.md

 {% include heading.html level=3
    text="Static Binary" %}

-Sometimes, you may want to run *boxes* on a system where the required libunistring and pcre libraries are not available as shared libraries.
+Sometimes, you may want to run *boxes* on a system where the required libraries are not available as shared libraries.
 In such cases, linking all the dependencies into the *boxes* binary can be helpful.
 This is achieved by

     make clean static

-This will download and compile libunistring and PCRE, and then produce a static binary with everything on board.
+This will download and compile the dependencies, and then produce a static binary with everything on board.

 <p><br></p>
 <hr>